 Palliative Care ‘Void’ Deprives Advanced Lung Disease Patients of Proven Beneficial Care

-Palliative care has been shown to improve symptoms, patient satisfaction, and quality of life in patients with end-stage disease, yet it remains “a void that needs filling” among patients with advanced lung diseases, according to an article published in the Annals of the American Thoracic Society.
+Palliative care can improve symptoms, patient satisfaction, and quality of life in patients with end-stage disease, yet it remains “a void that needs filling” among patients with advanced lung diseases, according to an article published in the Annals of the American Thoracic Society.

-The two most prevalent end-stage lung diseases are lung cancer and chronic obstructive pulmonary disease (COPD), which was the third-leading cause of death in the US prior to the COVID-19 pandemic and the fourth-leading cause of death worldwide.
+The two most prevalent end-stage lung diseases are lung cancer and chronic obstructive pulmonary disease (COPD), the latter of which was the third leading cause of death in the United States prior to the COVID-19 pandemic and the fourth-leading cause of death worldwide.
 (The two leading causes of death are heart disease and cancer.)

 Hospice Eligibility Guidelines for Advanced Lung Disease & COPD >

-Even with the continuing evolution in the treatment of COPD, patients living with this incurable, progressive disease have a heavy symptom burden, including dyspnea, fatigue, cough, and pain, a burden that remains unaddressed at the end of life, the authors point out.
+Even as treatment of COPD evolves, patients living with this incurable, progressive disease have a heavy symptom burden, including dyspnea, fatigue, cough, and pain.
+This burden often remains unaddressed at the end of life, write co-authors Rosechelle Ruggiero and Lynn F. Reinke.

 “…Strong evidence exists supporting the benefits of integrating palliative care into routine care for persons diagnosed with advanced lung diseases.”-Lynn F. Reinke, PhD, ARNP, VA Puget Sound Health Care System

-Further, patients’ quality of life is significantly impacted by anxiety—which ranges from 20% in patients whose COPD is stable to 75% in those with severe airflow limitation—and by depression, which averages 40% in all stages of the disease and is greater than 60% among patients requiring supplemental oxygen.
+Patients’ quality of life is also significantly impacted by anxiety—which ranges from 20% in patients whose COPD is stable to 75% in those with severe airflow limitation—and by depression, which averages 40% in all stages of the disease and is greater than 60% among patients requiring supplemental oxygen.

 Despite having a higher reported symptom burden than patients with other advanced chronic conditions, less than 15% of COPD patients receive palliative care, according to recent research, with many experiencing high-intensity care as the end of life approaches.

-“Patients with COPD are more likely to die in the intensive care unit than patients with lung cancer and are also more likely to receive aggressive measures such as mechanical ventilation at the end of life,” write the authors.
+“Patients with COPD are more likely to die in the intensive care unit than patients with lung cancer and are also more likely to receive aggressive measures such as mechanical ventilation at the end of life,” according to Ruggiero and Reinke.

 Benefits of Palliative/Hospice Care